 LORETTA MORGAN, Business Manager

-Loretta Morgan, Business Manager at The Island School, was awarded a 2015 Will Hancock Unsung Hero Award from the National Business Officers Association for making a significant impact in our school.
+Loretta Morgan was awarded a 2015 Will Hancock Unsung Hero Award from the National Business Officers Association for making a significant impact in our school.
 Demonstrating a high standard of integrity, knowledge and motivation to help our school succeed, Loretta has been a quiet leader in all financial and facility aspects of the school for over 20 years, and we couldn’t be prouder to see her recognized for excellent service to our children, families and faculty.
-She also has been a long-standing member of our school’s Green Team.
 Loretta loves reading, cooking, gardening, listening to music and hanging out with Punkin and Pete, her pups.
 She grew up in New Hampshire, where she learned to work hard, be resilient and try to be a better person each day.

 Teachers and Staff